The requirements for admission to the Graduate Programs of the University of Puerto Rico College of Humanities are:

-In addition, you will be required to take the Admissions Exam offered by PGT in which you will:
+In addition, you will be required to take the online Admissions Test offered by the PGT.
+In this test you will:

 Students are expected to enroll in the year in which they were granted admission.
 Admitted students who cannot begin studying in the year for which they were admitted may request deferred admission for the following semester or the following year.
-If you wish to defer your admission, you must notify the program, otherwise your space may be offered to another student.
+If you wish to defer your admission, you must notify the program, otherwise your will be required to reapply for admission on the following year.

 Students who interrupt their studies for one or more semesters must request readmission.
-Readmission to the Graduate Program in Translation (PGT) is processed via ApplyYourself.
-You can find the application forms and instructions to complete the electronic admission, as well as the graduate admissions calendar on Graduate Admissions - UPR Río Piedras.
+Readmission to the PGT is processed via ApplyYourself[Opens external link].
 When requesting readmission, you must send a letter stating the reasons why your studies were interrupted.